lab4d-org/lab4d/docs/source/index.rst

 .. note::

   This is an alpha release and the APIs are subject to change as we continuously improve and refine it.
-  We encourage users to provid feedback and report bugs via `github issues <https://github.com/gengshan-y/lab4d/issues/new/choose>`_.
+  We encourage users to provide feedback and report bugs via `github issues <https://github.com/lab4d-org/lab4d/issues/new/choose>`_.
   Thank you for your support.